-Joseph is the author of Teaching Culturally Sustaining Young Adult Literature: Critical Perspectives and Conversations (Routledge, 2019).
+Joseph is the author of Teaching Culturally Sustaining and Inclusive Young Adult Literature: Critical Perspectives and Conversations (Routledge, 2019).
 Some authors included are Jeff Anderson, Matt de la Peña, Guadalupe García McCall, and Erika L. Sánchez.
 Also, he is the author of Enacting Adolescent Literacies across Communities: Latino/a Scribes and Their Rites (Lexington Books, 2016) and has published in various academic journals.
-His recent book project is titled This Is Our Summons Now: Poems and will be published by FlowerSong Press (2022).
-He is completing two research books on the reading and study of children’s literature and about teachers as writers who also compose with their students.
+His most recent book is titled This Is Our Summons Now: Poems (FlowerSong Press, 2022).
+He is completing a book project titled Youth Scribes: Teaching a Love of Writing NOW, which will be published by Heinemann in 2023.

 An active member of the National Council of Teachers of English (NCTE), Joseph supports professional learning and exchanges across the country to advance student learning and the teaching profession.
 He serves as coeditor of English Journal, a peer-reviewed journal of NCTE that has been published since 1912.
 It features columns and articles on all aspects of the teaching of English language arts and literacy learning at middle schools and junior and senior high schools.

-Joseph is motivated by the art of teaching and learning.
+Joseph is motivated by the art of teaching, learning, and writing.
 He is a reader of diverse U.S., borderlands, and world literatures.
 When he is not reading, teaching, or writing, Joseph enjoys cooking, hiking, kayaking, storytelling, and traveling with the love of his life and Maxwell, their cantankerous canine.
-He lives in Austin and Fredericksburg, Texas.
+He and his family live in Austin and Fredericksburg, Texas.